kubernetes-sigs/gateway-api-inference-extension/site-src/implementations.md

 [Envoy AI Gateway][aigw-home] is an open source project built on top of [Envoy][envoy-org] and [Envoy Gateway][aigw-gateway] to handle request traffic from application clients to GenAI services.
-The supported APIs and fields of the Gateway API are outlined [here][aigw-supported].
+The features and capabilities are outlined [here][aigw-capabilities].
 Use the [quickstart][aigw-quickstart] to get Envoy AI Gateway running with Gateway API in a few simple steps.

 Progress towards supporting this project is tracked with a [GitHub Issue](https://github.com/envoyproxy/ai-gateway/issues/423).